NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 It is suggested to use dense interest points as above (and adjust ``--max-pairwise-matches`` to not throw some of them out).
-We set ``--camera-weight 0``, as hopefully the DEM constraint is enough to constrain the cameras.
+We set ``--camera-position-weight 0``, as hopefully the DEM constraint is enough to constrain the solution.

 The implementation of ``--heights-from-dem`` is as follows.
 Rays from matching interest points are intersected with this DEM, and the average of the produced